Large-Scale Training Data Attribution for Music Generative Models via Unlearning: Conclusion

 \section{Conclusion}

 This paper presents a practical approach for training data attribution in music generative models using machine unlearning.
 We apply unlearning techniques to a text-to-music diffusion model trained on a large-scale in-house dataset, and conduct a grid search by unlearning training data itself to identify configurations suitable for attribution.
-We compare the unlearning-based results with similarity-based methods on generated samples, finding that, while the two approaches show similar trends, their attribution patterns differ.
+We compare the unlearning-based results with other attribution methods on generated samples, finding that, while the unlearning and others show similar trends, their attribution patterns differ.
 This work provides a framework for applying unlearning-based attribution to music generation models at scale.